kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 ## Prepare for departure

-The next morning, the adventurers awake well-rested and invigorated.
+The next morning, the adventurers awaken well-rested and invigorated.
 The warmth of the inn lingers like an inviting blanket, fortifying them against the chill that awaits outside.
 After a hearty breakfast and a few shared laughs, their eyes are set on the tasks ahead.

 Their path leads first to Mathias’s Stuffs, an establishment with all the disarrayed charm of a barn filled with a collector’s treasures.
-There the party quickly trades with the harried elf proprietor Mathias to procure equipment and provisions for their expedition: a quarterstaff for Whisper, a few javelins for Halite, bolts and arrows for Doctor Pepe and Elara, a unique two-billed olive drab hat for Doctor Pepe, and a month’s provisions.
+There, the party quickly trades with the harried elf proprietor Mathias to procure equipment and provisions for their expedition: a quarterstaff for Whisper, a few javelins for Halite, bolts and arrows for Doctor Pepe and Elara, a unique two-billed olive drab hat for Doctor Pepe, and a month’s provisions.
 They more than offset their purchases by selling the scimitars and crossbows they acquired from the defeated bandits.

 Thanks to Kragor’s curiosity, they also learn a useful tidbit about Eiselcross from Mathias.
 The lands are inhabited by “wild folk” who largely keep to themselves, except for one group among them: a violent group whose members have black streaks across their faces.

-Anxious to discover as much as they might of the Aeorian artifacts Urgon found, they make their next stop the home of Westeroff, the retired wizard mentioned by Gramini.
-But, they learn little to help them: Westeroff is not a fan of music; a spellcasting costing them five gold reveals the dagger is magical; and the remaining items are mundane although valuable.
+Anxious to discover as much as they might about the Aeorian artifacts Urgon found, they make their next stop the home of Westeroff, the retired wizard mentioned by Gramini.
+But, they learn little to help them: Westeroff is not a fan of music; a spellcasting costing them five gold reveals the dagger is magical; the remaining items are mundane although valuable.

 During the discussions, Halite eyes a crystal appropriate for arcane focus.
 He is taken by it, although he is no spellcaster himself, and agrees to pay ten gold for it from his own stash.